-Make sure you drink up to two litres of fluid a day to replace the fluid you are losing.
+Make sure you drink at least 2 litres (3½ pints) of fluid each day to replace the fluid you are losing.
 Eat less fibre, such as cereals, raw fruits and vegetables, until the diarrhoea improves.

 Sometimes diarrhoea is more severe.
-If you have more than four to six episodes of diarrhoea a day, contact the hospital and speak to a doctor or nurse.
+If you have diarrhoea more than 4 times in a day or at night, it is important to contact the hospital straight away and speak to a doctor or nurse.

-If you are taking capecitabine and your diarrhoea doesn’t settle, tell your doctor or nurse.
+If you are taking capecitabine and your diarrhoea does not get better, tell your doctor or nurse.
 Sometimes you may have to stop taking capecitabine until the diarrhoea gets better.

-Some people may need to go to hospital to have fluids through a drip (infusion) or they may need antibiotics.
+You may need to go to hospital to have fluids through a drip (infusion), or you may need antibiotics.

 If you feel sick, take small sips of fluids and eat small amounts often.
 If you continue to feel sick, or if you vomit more than once in 24 hours, contact the hospital as soon as possible.
 They will give you advice and may change the anti-sickness drug to one that works better for you.